encoredev/encore/docs/tutorials/booking-system.md

 The auth handler is responsible for validating the incoming authentication data and returning an `auth.UID` (a string type representing a user id).
 The `auth.UID` can be whatever you wish, but in practice it usually maps directly to the primary key stored in a user table (either defined in the Encore service or in an external service like Firebase or Okta).

-In order to keep this example simple we will just approve any request containing a token that is not empty .
+In order to keep this example simple, we'll just approve any request containing a token that is not empty.

 Next we will implement some of our auth endpoints and make use of our newly created auth handler.